Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Introduction

 Although we have chosen to focus on defining distributional connections and distributional curvature in this paper, it is worth noting that both the distributional curvature and the distributional connection can, if desired, be projected onto finite element spaces.
 Doing so produces piecewise polynomial quantities that are computable using standard finite element assembly routines.
 As we show in Section~\ref{sec:poly}, appropriate finite element spaces to use for the curvature and connection (when the Regge metric $g$ is piecewise polynomial of degree at most $r$) are the spaces $\mathcal{P}_{r+1}\Lambda^0$ and $\mathcal{P}_{r+1}^-\Lambda^1$ from finite element exterior calculus~\cite{arnold2006finite,arnold2010finite}.
 These choices, which correspond to continuous Lagrange finite elements and two-dimensional N\'{e}d\'{e}lec finite elements of the first kind, respectively, are guided by commutative diagrams of differential complexes; see Section~\ref{sec:poly}.

 Note that elsewhere in the literature, one can find notions of discrete connections and curvature on simplicial triangulations that differ from ours in important ways.
 For example,~\cite{berwick2021discrete} and~\cite{christiansen2012simplicial} associate a parallel transport map to each (primal) edge in the triangulation, which is interpreted as a map between vector spaces anchored at vertices.
 As such, it leads to a notion of curvature that is associated with triangles rather than $(d-2)$-simplices.
 Another approach~\cite{christiansen2019finite} associates a parallel transport map to every pair of simplices for which one member of the pair is a codimension-1 subsimplex of the other, leading to a notion of curvature that is associated with elements of the cubical refinement of the triangulation.
+Similarly,~\cite{liu2016discrete} associates (in dimension $d=2$) a parallel transport map to every pair of incident simplices of arbitrary dimension, leading to a notion of curvature associated with triangles.
 In contrast, the viewpoint we adopt in this paper is more closely aligned with the discrete exterior calculus viewpoint in~\cite{leok2005discrete,crane2010trivial} and with the classical viewpoint that curvature is concentrated on $(d-2)$-simplices in the piecewise flat setting.